Bolivia–Spain relations: High-level visits

+Prime Minister José María Aznar and President Jorge Quiroga in Madrid, 2001.

 Bilateral relations

 Over the years, both nations have signed numerous agreements such as an Agreement on the Recognition of Academic Degrees (1903); Agreement on Dual-Citizenship (1961); Cultural Agreement (1966); Technical Cooperation (1971); Extradition Treaty (1990); Agreement on the Avoidance of Double-Taxation (1997); Agreement on Adoptions (2001); Agreement on the Promotion and Protection of Investments (2001) and an Air Transportation Agreement (2010).

 Migration

 In 2011, approximately 250,000 Bolivian citizens resided in Spain.
 Most Bolivians left their country of origin to Spain to escape poverty and political instability.
 In 2011, Bolivian nationals in Spain sent over US$1 billion in remittances to Bolivia.
 In 2014, there were approximately 10,000 Spanish citizens residing in Bolivia.

 Transportation

 There are direct flights between Bolivia and Spain through the following airlines: Air Europa and Boliviana de Aviación.

 Trade

-In 2018, trade between Bolivia and Spain totaled US$460 million.
+In 2024, trade between Bolivia and Spain totaled €209 million Euros.
 Spanish multinational companies such as Mapfre and Repsol operate in Bolivia.